 An additional source of systematic error arises from the parallax error due to the viewing angle of the video cameras.
 The cameras are aligned (to 20 mrad) to view the screens at normal incidence, the short depth of field requires this condition.
 Since the fiducial wires are a few hundred microns above the surface of the screens a slight viewing angle will skew the apparent position of the wires.
-This parallax error is estimated to contribute no more than 9 $\mu \rm m$.
+This parallax error is estimated to contribute no more than 9 μ m.

 A Gaussian fit is used to determine the centroids of the synchrotron stripes.
 Good fits are obtained indicating that the stripe profiles are approximately Gaussian in shape.
-Code is available using other algorithms for centroid fitting, including weighted averaging and correlation techniques.
-These different centroid-finding algorithms give similar results.
-At an electron or positron beam intensity of 1×10^{10} particles per pulse a significant error of 16 $\mu \rm m$ arises from signal/noise considerations.
+Code is available using other algorithms for centroid fitting including weighted averaging and correlation techniques.
+These different centroid finding algorithms give similar results.
+At an electron or positron beam intensity of 1×10^{10} particles per pulse a significant error of 16 μ m arises from signal/noise considerations.
 Since this error is statistical in nature, this error is much reduced at higher beam intensities or when combined in a running average.

-Combining the various systematic errors in quadrature, the net systematic error in the measured separation of the pairs of synchrotron stripes is estimated to be less than $28~\mu m$.
+Combining the various systematic errors in quadrature, the net systematic error in the measured separation of the pairs of synchrotron stripes is estimated to be less than 28 μ m.

-Figure 3 shows raw data, including a peak from a beam of synchrotron radiation.
-During data collection, the illumination lamp is left on at its low setting in order to include the fiducial wire pattern in the recorded image.
+Figure 4 shows raw data including a peak from a beam of synchrotron radiation.
 Calibration data is used to subtract signals not due to the synchrotron beam.
-The corrected data, such as those seen in Fig. 4, are fit to a Gaussian.
+The corrected data, such as those seen in Fig. 5, is fit to a Gaussian.
 In this way, the position and width of the synchrotron beams are measured.